monkey-projects/oci-vault/README.md

 (def vault (:body @(v/get-vault client {:vault-id "vault-ocid"})))
 ```

-The lib is actually uses [Martian](https://github.com/oliyh/martian) to do the
+The lib actually uses [Martian](https://github.com/oliyh/martian) to do the
 HTTP calls.
 This means all functions take an options map which is actually the
 arguments expected by the Martian call.
 This can be a combination of path params,
 query args and a request body.